sudachen/dstoolbox/toolbox/README.md

 The DS Toolbox will start automatically every time on Docker starting.
 Jupyterlab is available on localhost:8888.
 This toolbox supports google  Colaboratory.
 Notebooks on google drive can be opened by Colaboratory and calculated on local DS toolbox, simple connect to a local runtime.

+All locally created notebooks will be in 'work' directory in user home.